 The business development of SinterCast is strongly linked to the internal combustion engine, particularly the diesel engine.
-Recent events in the global passenger vehicle market have increased the scrutiny on diesel engines and some governments are revisiting emissions legislation.
-While SinterCast believes that the diesel engine can meet stringent NO_x legislation and that it remains an important part of the solution for fleet fuel economy and CO2 reduction, revised legislation can present a hindrance to the market development for internal combustion engines for passenger cars.
-Currently, two-thirds of the SinterCast passenger vehicle production is allocated to Super-Duty pick-up trucks and one-fifth is allocated to petrol engines.
-Accordingly, less than 15% of the SinterCast passenger vehicle production is exposed to the passenger car diesel sector.
-For long-haul commercial vehicles, which represent the largest growth opportunity for CGI, diesel engines are expected to remain the dominant powertrain technology beyond 2035, providing long-term growth opportunities.
+Recent events in the global passenger vehicle market have increased the scrutiny on internal combustion engines and some governments are revisiting emissions legislation.
+New legislation can present a hindrance to the market demand for passenger cars with internal combustion engines.
+Currently, 10% of the SinterCast series production is for full-size pick-ups; 40% is for Super Duty pick-ups; and, 40% is for commercial vehicles.
+Accordingly, 90% of the SinterCast volume is within the sectors that benefit most from internal combustion engines.
+For long-haul commercial vehicles, which represent the largest growth opportunity for CGI, diesel engines are expected to remain the dominant powertrain technology well beyond 2030, providing long-term market opportunities.